noamross/dissertation/dissertation.md

 multi-infection systems.
 To compare models with different structures and in which parameters have different interpretations, I fit the models to each other so that they have identical dynamic behaviors at different stages of an epidemic.
-Using this approach, I ask, how do $SI$ and multi-infection models that behave similarly at early stages of disease differ in long-term dynamics, and vice versa?
+Using this approach, I ask: how do $SI$ and multi-infection models that behave similarly at early stages of disease differ in long-term dynamics, and vice versa?
 I also ask, how does model structure affect predictions of stage-specific behavior?
 I find that mortality rates increase over time in multi-infection models, diverging from $SI$ models, and that these mortality rates diverge between host stages due to accumulation of infections, even when stage-specific parameters are identical.
-An intermediate model form with multiple infections lower dimensionality, $SIV$, qualitatively captures most of the important features of the multi-infection forms.
+An intermediate model form with multiple infections and lower dimensionality, $SIV$, qualitatively captures most of the important features of the multi-infection forms.